Back to Resources

 Share article:

-Patient communication systems are the gateway to improved patient engagement, as they play a key role in nurturing the doctor-patient relationship.
+Patient communication systems are the gateway to improved patient engagement , as they play a key role in nurturing the doctor-patient relationship.
 Many medical practices primarily use these systems for common doctor-patient communications, such as sending appointment reminders.
 Most practices recognize the ROI of these systems because they free up staff time and reduce patient no-shows, leading to more patients being seen and cared for.
+While appointment reminders are useful, they represent only a fraction of a patient communication system’s potential.
+Evaluating the right features and capabilities is key to maximizing effectiveness.

-Important factors to consider when assessing a patient communication system include:
+Here are some important factors to consider when assessing a patient communication system:

 • Whether it helps achieve your goals